flutter/website/flutter-for-android.md

 }
 {% endprettify %}

-## In Android, I can Animate a view by View.animate(), how can I do that to a Widget
+## In Android, I can animate a view by calling `animate()`; how do I animate a Widget?

-In Flutter, animating widgets can be done via the animation library.

-In Android you would either create animations via XML or call the .animate() property on Views, in Flutter you can wrap widgets inside an Animation.
+In Android you would either create animations via XML or call the `animate()` method on a view.
+In Flutter, animating widgets can be done via the animation library by wrapping widgets inside an animated widget.

+Similarly to Android's `Animator`s, in Flutter you have an `AnimationController` which is an `Animation<double>` that can pause, seek, stop and reverse.
+It requires a `Ticker` which signals when vsync happens, and produces a linear interpolation between 0 and 1 on each frame while it's running.

+You then create one or more `Animation`s and attach them to the controller; for example, you could have a `CurvedAnimation` to have an animation which uses a curve to interpolate another animation.
+In this sense, the controller is the "master" source of the animation progress and the `CurvedAnimation` is tasked to modify the controller's linear output to a curve.
+Like widgets, animations in Flutter work with composition.

-Like Android, in Flutter you have an AnimationController and a Interpolator which is an extension of the Animation class, for example a CurvedAnimation.
-You pass the controller and Animation into an AnimationWidget and tell the controller to start the animation.
+When building the widget tree you then assign the `Animation` to an animated property of a widget, such as the opacity of a `FadeTransition`, and tell the controller to start the animation.

-Let's take a look at how to write a FadeTransition that will Fade in a logo when you press
+Let's take a look at how to write a `FadeTransition` that will fade in a logo when you press a `FloatingActionButton`:

 <!-- skip -->
 {% prettify dart %}